 I want to explain the name of my pigeon lofts.
 The name REDLEG has been with my family, well for as long as I've been on this earth.
 Redleg is my last name spelled backwards, so I have always felt the need to utilize that spelling.
 Now the flip side of the name, is something that all veteran pigeon fanciers look for, bright bold red legs.
 This shows optimal health in the pigeon with excellent blood flow, along with a clean, healthy, loft environment.
 So, I felt that "Redleg's Loft" is a little more than fitting.

-Unlike my grandfather, who was strictly a racing fancier, I have become more "obsessed" and intrigued with the color genetics of pigeons.
+Unlike my grandfather, who was strictly a racing fancier, I have become more of a " genetic nut" and fascinated with the color genetics of pigeons.
 I find genetics fascinating, as I'm constantly learning something new.
-I have the privilege of working with several rare mutations.
-That would not be possible, if it wasn't for the generosity of fellow color breeders.
-Tom Barnhart, Gene Hochlan, Jeff Hitchlock and Carlin Whisenhunt, to name a few.
+I have the privilege of working with nearly all of the known rare color mutations.